oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 While JWTs with claims describing natural persons are a common use case, the mechanisms defined in this document can be used for other use cases as well.

-In an Issuer-signed SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
+In an SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
 "Claims" here refers to both object properties (key-value pairs) as well as array elements.
 When issuing the SD-JWT to the Holder, the Issuer includes the cleartext counterparts of all hidden